electricbookworks/electric-book-gui/docs/design.md

 # Design books

 The design of your books is created in CSS stylesheets.
-These are written in a syntaxes called CSS or Sass.
+These are written in a syntax called CSS or Sass.
 Each output format has a dedicated stylesheet:

 - `print-pdf.scss`
 - `screen-pdf.scss`